 3. Augmenting and Refining Cities and Countries

-Many cities use big data to improve aspects of its functioning.
-For example, traffic situations could be better controlled, by getting factual data, by weather understanding and through social media.
-Some cities ae planning to use big data to upgrade themselves as smart cities, where the transport, infrastructure and utility processes are all interconnected.
+Many cities use big data to improve aspects of their functioning.
+For example, traffic situations could be better controlled, by getting factual data, weather understanding, and social media.
+Some cities are planning to use big data to upgrade themselves as smart cities, where the transport, infrastructure, and utility processes are all interconnected.
 In other words, a train would wait for a delayed plane, or where traffic signals change their functioning on predictions to minimize traffic jams.

 4. Use of Sentiments in Elections

-Big data analytics can impact the way we choose our leaders, or perhaps the way the leader ensure we choose them by appealing to our sentiments and needs, voter models are designed to identify specific voters who could make a difference in elections and specifically target messages to those voters.
-The Obama campaign in 2012 presidential elections took this to another level into their stride.
+Big data analytics can impact the way we choose our leaders, or perhaps the way the leader ensures we choose them by appealing to our sentiments and needs, voter models are designed to identify specific voters who could make a difference in elections and specifically target messages to those voters.
+The Obama campaign in the 2012 presidential elections took this to another level in their stride.

 5. Better Healthcare

 Big data, with its computing ability, can assist us to decode entire DNA strings in moments.
 This will allow us to achieve better results and maybe understand or better still predict disease patterns.
 It can almost help us identify epidemics and outbreaks by linking data from medical records along with social media analytics, and imagine all this will be in actual time.
 Just by reading messaging like ‘not feeling good today” or “in Bed no energy” on social media.